arturmatlega/instalguru-blog-en/_posts/2020-12-08-planning-a-bathroom-renovation-choose-the-best-bathroom-radiator-for-your-comfort.md

 ![](/uploads/grzejnik3.jpg)

-**Turning off the water is the most important aspect.** Then, you can follow the staps below to install the bathroom radiator:
+**Turning off the water is the most important aspect.** Then, you can follow the steps below to install the bathroom radiator:

 1. Take the plugs off the holes in the radiator and fasten the installation elements.
 2. Install the steam valve in the upper part of the radiator.